Yoga … a still point in a turning world

 As BKS Iyengar says: ‘Yoga is like music: the rhythm of the body, the melody of the mind, and the harmony of the soul create the symphony of life’.

 If you’re new to Yoga our Yoga Basics course is the place to start.
-Yoga Basics is a 4 week enrollment that prepares you for participation in our Foundation classes.
+Yoga Basics is a 4 week enrolment that prepares you for participation in our Foundation classes.

 If you’ve done yoga before but are new to Yoga Mandir we offer a one-time Welcome pass for only $95.
-The welcome pass has 10 classes and can be used in any level.
-If you’re new to Iyengar Yoga we recommend starting with Foundation Level but a description of our levels can be found here
+The welcome pass has 10 classes and can be used at any level.
+If you’re new to Iyengar Yoga we recommend starting with Foundation Level.
+For a description of all our levels click here.

 Things to know